librariesio/libraries.io/docs/development-setup.md

 GITHUB_PRIVATE_SECRET=yourprivateclientsecrethere
 ```

-## Repository sync
+## Background workers

+Many syncing tasks are added to a sidekiq queue to be ran asynchronously later, including tasks such as syncing repository data, contributors, tags and permissions.

-To enable repository sync you will need to run a sidekiq worker:
+To run these tasks you will need to start a sidekiq worker with the following command:

 ```bash
 bundle exec sidekiq -C config/sidekiq.yml